cypheroxide/HashCat-GUI/README.md

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.

 For security-related matters, please review our [Security Policy](SECURITY.md).

+### NOTE: This is a Work in Progress and is not ready for use.
+Contributions, discussions, and more are welcomed!